Overview

 You’ll focus on all aspects of soils management, including understanding the fundamentals of soil physics, soil hydrology, soil chemistry, soil sampling and characterisation of soil physical, chemical and hydrological properties.
 This will provide essential knowledge that will form the basis for further studies in managing soils on mine sites.

-You will learn about erosion and how to effectively manage erosion and sedimentation on site, and also learn how to control and manage the impacts of tailings and residue on water quality and how to deliver sustainable waste disposal structures.
+Learn about erosion and how to effectively manage erosion and sedimentation on site, and also learn how to control and manage the impacts of tailings and residue on water quality and how to deliver sustainable waste disposal structures.
 You'll engage with practical examples, analyse mine site data and identify the tasks that need to be undertaken.

 Who should attend